g-pyda/Virus_The_Game/engine/NOTES.md

 ## NEXT STEPS

-1) implementation of attempt validation with RAINBOW cards [cases] + discarding them
-2) discard any amount of cards in player.attempt_move -> "discard"
+1) discard any amount of cards in player.attempt_move -> "discard" (but I think it will be done in UI)
-2) auto-putting cards on stacks (because only one color )
-3) TOBEDONE need to be implemented where neccessary (left where front-end)
+2) TOBEDONE need to be implemented where neccessary (left where front-end)
-4) special cards need to be implemented
+3) special cards need to be implemented
-5) FUSE with with front-end (remove inputs and make them in ui)
+4) FUSE with with front-end (remove inputs and make them in ui)

-there also missing part that need to be implemented, they are marked with the key word TOBEDONE
+there also missing part that need to be implemented, they are marked with the key word TOBEDONE, FRONTEND